GITMCode/GITM/srcDoc/set_inputs.md

 ### LIMITER

 The limiter is quite important.
-It is a value between 1.0 and 2.0, with 1.0 being more diffuse and robust, and 2.0 being less diffuse, but less robust.
+It is a value between 1.0 and 2.0, with 1.0 being more diffuse and robust, and 2.0 being less diffuse and less robust.

     #LIMITER